daylonbeukes26-code/cloudendpoint-labs/README.md

 - Troubleshooting a disabled Microsoft Entra ID user account
 - Troubleshooting incorrect department information affecting dynamic group membership and user access

- # I had some lab limitations Lab Limitations:
+ # I had some Lab Limitations:

 I did not enroll my personal laptop into Intune, so device policies and applications were configured in the tenant but were not deployed to my personal device.
 I also explored Conditional Access but my test tenant did not include the Microsoft Entra ID Premium licensing required to create the policies as I currently only have a Free trial.